sumeyyaakbulut/ProjectBoots/README.md

 Let's make the level progression system

 In the game, when you hit the wall or the ground, you die and continue from the part you left off.
+There are multiple sounds and particle systems in the game.